MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/extension-sideloading.md

           Turn on Developer Mode
        :::image-end:::

 1. When installing your extension for the first time, choose **Load Unpacked**.
 You'll be prompted for the directory with your extension source files.
 Your extension is installed in your browser, similar to extensions installed from the store.

        :::image type="complex" source="./media/part1-installed-extension.png" alt-text="Installed extensions page showing a sideloaded extension":::
           Installed extensions page showing a sideloaded extension
        :::image-end:::

-During development, you may also need to perform the following tasks.
+During development, you may also need to do the following:
 * Update the extension.
 Navigate to `edge://extensions`, and then select **Reload** to update your extension.
 * Remove the extension from your browser.
 Navigate to `edge://extensions`, and then select `Remove` on your extension.